makcandrov/quick-impl/README.md

 - `get_mut` - A mutable getter for the field.
 - `into` - Converts the structure into the field.
 - `set` - A setter for the field.
+- `take` - Returns the field and replaces it with its default value.
 - `with` - Returns the sutrcture with the field modified.

 ### Structures traits